adriandoonan/mambu-assessment/content/_index.en.md

 ## Authorization Hold Flow

 When paying with a credit or debit card there can often be a delay between the intitiation of a payment and transaction being verified or cancelled.
-In such cases, the common banking industry practice is to issue an **Authorization Hold** which will block this amount from the client's account, ensuring that the full amount is available when the transaction is verified and settled.
+In such cases, the common banking industry practice is to issue an [**Authorization Hold**](https://en.wikipedia.org/wiki/Authorization_hold) which will block this amount from the client's account, ensuring that the full amount is available when the transaction is verified and settled.
 Another common example is when a hold is made for a deposit when renting a car or hotel room which will be lifted if no incidental charges are incurred during the rental period.
 This is also sometimes referred to as a 'pre-authorisation'.

 Industry best practices suggest that Authorization Holds should automatically expire if no action is taken after no more than 7 days for debit card transactions and no more than 30 days for credit card transactions.

 ### Authorization Requests

-An Authorization Request is used to specify the amount to be held and can contain optional information on the merchant.
+An [Authorization Request](https://api.mambu.com/#createauthorizationhold) is used to specify the amount to be held and can contain optional information on the merchant.
 If not otherwise specified the amount will always be in the base currency of the account.

-Successful requests will return a reference ID and will be created with the statu "PENDING".
+Successful requests will return a reference ID and will be created with the status **PENDING**.

-Requests can fail for a number of reasons such as the client is inactive or blacklisted, or the account does not have sufficient available balance (see below for more information and example calculations).
+Requests can fail for a number of reasons such as the client is inactive or blacklisted, or the account does not have sufficient available balance ([see below](http://localhost:1313/#hold-balance-vs-locked-balance) for more information and example calculations).

 ### Retrieving Authorization Holds